What is the MLAT and do I need to take it?

 - Philosophy and Modern Languages.

 The test is made up of ten sections – but you will only have to answer questions in the section relevant to the language you are applying to study.
-Each section is 30 minutes.
-There is a section each on:
+In the real test, the Pearson VUE platform will know which course you are applying for and tailor your choices specifically for you.

 - Czech